 A tall and balding man dressed in a ridiculous sweater with a horizontal diamond pattern — was that the best he could do? — materialized right next to her; the silly robust grocer.

 “Jeez, not him again.
-Not that guy again,” the baldie squeezed into the room, past the speechless woman; he leaped to my side and started tugging at my coat’s sleeve, like a toothless dog maltreating a trespasser.
+Not that guy again,” the baldie squeezed into the room, past the screeching woman.
+He leaped to my side and started tugging at my coat’s sleeve, like a toothless dog maltreating a trespasser.
 “Sir, you can’t be here.
 Sir, you can’t keep coming here.”

 I saw a duo of girlish little heads peeking around the doorframe and looking like tiny flowers in a boutonnière.